 It’s key to build strategic contacts and relationships, in addition to building your reputation and your brand, before you open your doors.

 When I launched my business, I’d been working in HR for a large, prestigious law firm for nearly a decade.
 In every facet of the job, I worked hard at building and maintaining strong relationships across the profession — with people who, it turned out, would later hire me as a consultant.
 Outside of the office, I attended conferences, making connections across the country and beyond, and did relevant volunteer work where I knew I would meet key people in the industry.

 My message for you is this: along the way, before you launch your business, be consistently excellent in all that you do.
-Do your best everywhere you go to develop your brand and reputation in all of your interactions, and be authentic in how you build relationships.
+Do your best everywhere you go to develop your brand and reputation in all of your interactions and be authentic in how you build relationships.
 Plant the seeds now, and you’ll reap the benefits later.

 3. Build Your Strategy and Execution Muscles — You’ll Need Both

 Once you have a unique offering to sell and know who you’ll be selling to, that’s when the real work begins.
-In order to bring your ideas to life, you’re going to need a laser sharp strategy and the ability (and stamina) to execute a wide range of tasks.
+In order to bring your ideas to life, you’re going to need a laser-sharp strategy and the ability (and stamina) to execute a wide range of tasks.

 Strategy is about vision — the bigger picture of what you want to create and have happen with your business.
 It’s about identifying all of the various parts that need to come together in order to successfully launch and then run your business.
 It requires extensively generating ideas, considering multiple options, doing cost-benefit analyses, and making decisions about key business priorities.

 Execution is about taking the decisions you’ve made and putting them into effect.
 It means rolling up your sleeves, getting your hands dirty, and doing the actual work.
 It means creating the slide deck or pitch presentation, organizing the event, building the website, creating the outreach list, following up on the emails religiously, and taking out the garbage.

 The common thread in these strategies is that if you want to position yourself for success in launching your business, you have a lot of work to do!
-But if you know in your core that you want to be an entrepreneur the message is simple: start laying the groundwork now.
+But if you know in your core that you want to be an entrepreneur, these three strategies will help you succeed.